The key points that you should observe when carrying out resistance or weight training are as follows:

 Use free weights, dumbbells or barbells wherever possible

-Ensure that your conditioning program maintains your body in balance
+Ensure that your conditioning programme maintains your body in balance